 I looked around the conference at the beautiful families, dressed immaculately, kids walking calmly next to their parents, and then I looked at my family with smudgy breakfast faces and one who was already missing… and I was envious.

 Comparison is another one of my faults.
 However, this time, while I first saw the perfect families, I also saw something else.
 These families moved slower, even if they were running late.
 When they stopped to correct a child, they stopped, knelt, whispered.
 And most of all, they all exhibited love above all else.
-They valued their people over all the other things.If we aren't actively living out love to our children, showing these little ones Jesus' own… Click To Tweet
+They valued their people over all the other things.If we aren't actively living out love to our children, showing these little ones Jesus' own love, we aren't loving the Lord.
+Click To Tweet

 Flash back to my days at a regular 9-to-5 job and one of my weaknesses was too often valuing process or product over people.
 I just wanted to get the work done, on time, correctly, high quality… and when people are involved those goals aren’t always achieved without a fight.
 I would get frustrated because I mistakenly valued process, product, punctuality, and perceptions over the people.